rs235/Minecraft_Docker/README.md

 1. Downloads newest server jar file automatically.
 2. Sets EULA based on provided environmental variable.
 3. Bind mounts local directory for easy access to your Minecraft worlds.
 Can be replaced with a named volume if no easy access is required.
-4. Starts server with `-Xmx4G -Xms4G -jar server.jar nogui` parameters.
+4. Starts server with `-Xmx4G -Xms4G -jar server.jar nogui` java parameters.
 Those can be adjusted inside of start.sh file.

 ### Building